sayedchowdury5/pdo_crud/README.md

 # pdo_crud
 This is a complete crud website built by me which for recording daily shopping spent and more.
-View records, update, delete and multiple print options available using DataTable libraries.
+Add dynamic form items, View records, update, delete and multiple print options available using DataTable libraries.